brndnmtthws/thetagang/README.md

 are capped at the old strike plus the premium received (to prevent your account from blowing due to over-ratcheting up the buying power usage).

 If puts are exercised due to being ITM at expiration, you will own the stock, and ThetaGang switches from writing puts to writing calls at a strike at least as high as the average cost of the stock held.
+To avoid missing out on upward moves, you can limit the number of calls that are written with `write_when.calls.cap_factor`, such as setting this to 0.5 to limit the number of calls to 50% of the shares held.

 Please note: this strategy is based on the assumption that implied volatility is, on average, always higher than realized volatility.
 In cases where this